 Writing a grant proposal should not be a single experiment.
-You don't write a grant proposal - you write many grant proposals.
+Charities rarely write just one a grant proposal.
+They write many grant proposals.

 Looking for appropriate organizations that might fund your grant can be overwhelming.
 Cut it down to size with a system.
 Follow these tips for a start.